-“School readiness” is a term that often gains momentum as the end of the year approaches and a new schooling year appears on the horizon.
+“School readiness” is a term that often gains momentum as a new schooling year appears on the horizon.
 Often, when we discuss school readiness many parents and educators instantly think of numbers, letters and other academics.
 But realistically, preparing for school is a whole child and whole family approach and refers to a much broader range of skills.
 We also need to be aware of each individual child’s developmental level and abilities.

 Sending a child to school can be daunting, but with a bit of forethought and organisation it can also be a smooth transition.
 Here are some areas to look into when thinking about sending your child to school.